 Your web person needs to set up your newsletter program so subscribers can register for your newsletter and the names are added to your list.

-Ideally, you want to have a signup box on your homepage and on the right sidebar or side rail of your blogs.
+Ideally, you want to have a signup box on your homepage and on the right sidebar or side rail of your blogs (not sure what pages you need on your website, here’s the list).
 Each of the programs above offers templates for registration boxes to make it easier to set up on your website.
 You can even offer free gifts or downloads when someone signs up.
 These are all included, and a good web person can help you easily add pages and connect your free gifts to them so that when someone subscribes, the gifts are emailed or available for immediate download.
 Talk about instant satisfaction!